Clovel/OSCO/CONTRIBUTING.md

 ## Rules
 The rules are basic :
-- Fork the project if ou want to change it.
+- Fork the project if you want to change it.
 - Make pull requests
 - Base your pull requests and branches on an issue